tditmars/power-outage-analysis/README.md

 Each of the 5 modeling algorithms we tried had its own associated hyperparameters to tune.
 When tuning the hyperparamters, we used `GridSearchCV` to perform 5-fold cross validation scored using `'neg_mean_absolute_error'` to find the hyperparameter values which would yield the best result in terms of our evaluation metric, MAE.
 The hyperparameters we decided to tune are as follows:

 1. **Linear Regression:** None
-    - We want to compare the performance of our baseline model to another multiple Linear Regression model where the only change is the inclusion of our engineered features
+    - We want to compare the performance of our baseline model to another multiple Linear Regression model where the only change is the introduction of our engineered features
 2. **Ridge Regression:** Alpha (λ)
     - The alpha hyperparameter in Ridge Regression adds a penalization factor for large coefficients, potentially leading to less overfitting.
 Since the out-of-sample performance of our baseline model was not great, we wanted to try to tune this hyperparamter to see if we could reduce the overfitting effect and achieve better performance on unseen data
     - **Values Tried:** 0.01, 0.1, 1, 10, 100, 1000, 10000, 100000